columnflow/columnflow/docs/user_guide/02_03_transition.md

 ### Update Instructions

-1. In case you used a weight producer before, convert it to a {py:meth}`~columnflow.histograming.HistProducer`.
+1. In case you used a weight producer before, convert it to a {py:meth}`~columnflow.histogramming.HistProducer`.
 There should be no change necessary for the main event callable.
 2. On the command line, use `--hist-producer` instead of `--weight-producer`.
 3. Note that the `weight__` prefix in the weight producer related fragment of output paths of all tasks downstream of (and including) `cf.CreateHistograms` were changed to `hist__` accordingly.
-4. If you do not intend to alter the default histogram definition, filling and post-processing, make sure to inherit from {py:class}`~columnflow.histograming.default.cf_default` as shown in the example above.
+4. If you do not intend to alter the default histogram definition, filling and post-processing, make sure to inherit from {py:class}`~columnflow.histogramming.default.cf_default` as shown in the example above.

 ## Inference Model Updates